US tariffs put 30,000 South African jobs at risk, officials say

 Business Leadership South Africa said such a committee would ensure fast, coordinated action to open new markets, provide financial support, and maintain employment.

-“U.S. tariffs pose a severe threat to South Africa’s manufacturing and farming sectors, particularly in the Eastern Cape.
+“U.S. tariffs pose a severe threat to South Africa’s manufacturing and farming sectors. ...
 While businesses can eventually adapt, urgent temporary support is essential,” said BLSA in a statement.